Malmö Central Station: Description

 The central station has ten tracks.
 Four tracks are underground at the northernmost point of the City Tunnel, and 6 tracks are above ground in the old terminus station.
 It is marked as a listed building.
-The station consists mainly of two perpendicular buildings above ground - the central hall and the terminus train shed - and a newer glass corridor in between these two older buildings.
+The station consists mainly of two perpendicular buildings above ground – the central hall and the terminus train shed – and a newer glass corridor in between these two older buildings.

 The glass corridor was inaugurated in 2010 as part of the City Tunnel project in order to connect the bus stops south of the station with the platforms, the escalators to the lower level platforms and the taxi station located just north of the station.
 Along the corridor are SJ and Skånetrafiken ticket sales, exchange offices and kiosks, making it the main waiting area of the station.
 The central hall which previously filled that function is since 2011 a food court with a number of restaurants and smaller shops.

 The underground platforms can also be accessed from an entrance located just west of the station at the Anna Lindh's place.

+After midnight here is a smaller area (the one near the underground platforms) that remains open.
+Is it necessary therefore go in/out from the doors at the side of the station and not from the main entrance.